omni-compiler/omni-compiler/README.md

 ## Environment Variable
 * XMP_COARRAY_HEAP_SIZE
- The heap memory size for using coarray.
-The default size is 256MB.
+ The default size is 16MB.
+Note that on the K computer this value is not used.
  If you want to change this size, please set a value by the Mega Byte.

     export XMP_COARRAY_HEAP_SIZE=128